GuraishbirSingh/COMP2084-Assignment1/Readme.txt

 Course Table:
-Course column is shown to everyone, but anonymous persons will not able to see coordinator name, all the edit, details and delete actions.
+Course column is shown to everyone, but anonymous persons will not able to see coordinator name, all the edit, details and delete actions(not even action Header).
 While employee can see all the details of course table but not able to add or delete courses.
 And admin has full access to add new courses, delete and edit all the courses in table.

 Sources: